guilhermegouw/cdd/docs/architecture/CDD-ARCHITECTURE.md

-# Socrates CLI - Code Architecture
+# CDD CLI - Code Architecture

 > A clean-room implementation inspired by Crush's proven patterns, built for independence and flexibility.